 11.3.4 A The School Jurisdiction shall pay the portion of the teacher’s benefits plan premiums and contribute Health Spending Account amounts specified in Article 7.0 of the Collective Agreement for sixteen (16) weeks of maternity leave.

 11.3.5 A The School Jurisdiction shall pay the portion of the teacher’s benefits plan premiums specified in Article 7.0 of the Collective Agreement for thirty-six (36) weeks of parental leave.
 The Health Spending Account (HSA) will remain active for the duration of parental leave but no further credits will be contributed to the HSA during this time.

-11.3B Salary Payment and Benefit Premium Payment Set SEB Plan
+11.3B Salary Payment and Benefit Premium Payment (Fixed SEB Plan)